Clients praise Ms. Stokes as "an outstanding appellate lawyer and a fantastic writer who is knowledgeable, practical and

 Ms. Stokes has been named to Super Lawyers Top 100 Houston list annually since 2016 (2016-2019) and its Top 50 Women list for 2017 and 2016, Texas Lawyer's triennial "Winning Women" list in 2014, and Benchmark Litigation's Top 250 Women in Litigation in America list for 2018, as well as 2013-2016.

-Ms. Stokes serves as President-elect and Secretary of the Bar Association of the Fifth Federal Circuit and is an Executive Committee Member, Trustee, and Past President of the Texas Supreme Court Historical Society, as well as a Past Chair of the Appellate Section of the State Bar of Texas.
+Ms. Stokes serves as President of the Bar Association of the Fifth Federal Circuit and is an Executive Committee Member, Trustee, and Past President of the Texas Supreme Court Historical Society, as well as a Past Chair of the Appellate Section of the State Bar of Texas.

 She has been Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization since 1998.
 She served as a briefing attorney to Chief Justice Thomas R. Phillips of the Supreme Court of Texas from 1993 to 1994.

 - Reversal and rendition of judgment for oil and gas lessee, holding that as a matter of law, horizontal well that lessee drilled in tight-shale formation complied with lease’s offset well clause, and rejecting attempts to inject additional requirements into clause’s plain language based on drainage principles applicable to vertical wells in conventional reservoirs (Murphy Exploration & Production Co.—USA v.
 Adams, 560 S.W.3d 105 (Tex.
 2018 ))

 - Vacatur of jury’s award of damages for wrongful death based on discharge of claims in bankruptcy, and adoption of the “reasonably ascertainable” standard for measuring the constitutional adequacy of bankruptcy notices (Dahlin v.
 Lyondell Chem.
 Co., 881 F.3d 599 (8th Cir.
 2018))